telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_from_sources.md

 Apache Flume has SSL support, <a href='https://flume.apache.org/FlumeUserGuide.html#ssl-tls-support'>mentioned here</a>

 ### <a name="section3.1"></a>Prerequisites for this is that you should have:
-SSL certificated installed (using Certbot & let's encrypt) Before doing this make sure that port 80 and 443 are open and that you have a domain assoicated with the IP of the server you are installing SSL on.
+SSL certificated installed (using Certbot & let's encrypt)<br/>
+Before doing this make sure that port 80 and 443 are open and that you have a domain assoicated with the IP of the server you are installing SSL on.<br/>
 Install Certbot with snap

     $ sudo apt install snapd